mingodad/citadel/webcit/README.txt

  ----------------

  WebCit contains support for calendaring and scheduling.
 In order to use it you must have libical v0.26 (or newer) on your system.
-You must also be running a Citadel server with calendaring support.
-The calendar service will be automatically configured and installed if your host system supports it.

  WebCit also provides iCalendar format free/busy data for calendar clients.
 Unlike with some other servers, there is no need for each user to "publish"